MicrosoftDocs/microsoft-365-docs/microsoft-365/security/defender-endpoint/deployment-vdi-microsoft-defender-antivirus.md

 3. Go to the **Actions** tab.
 Select **New...** Enter **PowerShell** in the **Program/Script** field.
 Enter `-ExecutionPolicy Bypass c:\wdav-update\vdmdlunpack.ps1` in the **Add arguments** field.
 Select **OK**.

-4. You can choose to configure more settings if you wish.
+4. Configure any oher settings as appropriate.

 5. Select **OK** to save the scheduled task.

-You can initiate the update manually by right-clicking on the task and clicking **Run**.
+You can initiate the update manually by right-clicking on the task and then selecting **Run**.

 ### Download and unpackage manually